-WESTCHESTER COMMUNITY COLLEGE l SPRING 2017 l DIGITAL PHOTOGRAPHY
+WESTCHESTER COMMUNITY COLLEGE l FALL 2017 l DIGITAL PHOTOGRAPHY

 Available online through Amazon or at the Westchester Community College Bookstore *Assigned and selected supplemental readings are available to the students through photocopied material given from the instructor and the course website.

 At the conclusion of this course, students will:

 ✪ Understand and utilize basic features of a digital single lens reflex (DSLR) camera.

 ✪ Label and explain the basic functions of a DSLR camera.